jeremywbrazell/reading-notes/401-Reading-Prep.md

 # [The 5 Why’s](https://www.mindtools.com/pages/article/newTMC_5W.htm)

     - Technique developed by Sakichi Toyoda in the 1930’s to drill down on problems
     - Decision making is based on in-depth.
 Understanding of what’s actually happening
     - Uses counter-measures rather than solutions
-    -	May not always be suitable for some problems (complex or critical) because it may lead one to only focus on a single track or limited amount o	There may be multiple causes o	Should use cause & effect analysis or failure mode & effects analysis instead
+    - May not always be suitable for some problems (complex or critical) because it may lead one to only focus on a single track or limited amount
+    - There may be multiple causes
+    - Should use cause & effect analysis or failure mode & effects analysis instead

 ### How To Use the 5 Whys
     1. Assemble A Team